talfig/Kernel-Based-Sandbox/README.md

 ## Testing with mbed-tls

 The brief requires testing on **mbed-tls** variants.
 Build mbed-tls, compile test binaries to IR, run the pass, instrument, link `libdummy`, then load policies for the relevant functions with `sandboxctl`.
-Record which configuration you used in your report. fileciteturn1file0
+Record which configuration you used in your report.

 ---

-## License

-MIT for all code in this repo.